DanielFonsecaa/Rick-MortySpa/README.md

 - [ ] Implement pagination buttons to navigate forward and backward
 - [ ] Display each episode in which a character appears
 - [ ] Improve the front-end design

-See the [open issues](https://github.com/ShaanCoding/ReadME-Generator/issues) for a full list of proposed features (and known issues).
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.